-It’s been a long time coming but E10 fuel is now in the pumps.
+E10 fuel is now the default petrol at the pumps.
 Here’s everything you need to know about this higher-ethanol fuel

 There are two big issues with ethanol fuels and older cars.
 The first is that ethanol can have a corrosive effect on metal, plastic and rubber parts in the fuel system.
-The results of this can range from the inconvenient, like sticking carburettor floats, to the dangerous when fuel lines perish.
+The results of this can range from inconvenient, like sticking carburettor floats, to dangerous, such as when fuel lines perish.

 Crucially, not all vehicles will have problems and rather like the introduction of unleaded fuel back in the ’80s, some will be perfectly happy on the new fuel and some will need modification.